Analyzing Senseonics (SENS) and Its Peers

-Senseonics (NYSE: SENS) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it compare to its competitors?
-We will compare Senseonics to similar businesses based on the strength of its analyst recommendations, dividends, risk, institutional ownership, earnings, profitability and valuation.
+Senseonics (NYSE: SENS) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it weigh in compared to its rivals?
+We will compare Senseonics to similar businesses based on the strength of its valuation, earnings, institutional ownership, dividends, risk, profitability and analyst recommendations.

-24.4% of Senseonics shares are held by institutional investors.
-Comparatively, 63.5% of shares of all “Process control instruments” companies are held by institutional investors.
-7.4% of Senseonics shares are held by insiders.
-Comparatively, 10.1% of shares of all “Process control instruments” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Senseonics and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of current ratings for Senseonics and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Senseonics and its rivals, as reported by MarketBeat.com.

 |Sell Ratings